Highlights of the July Dexter Report

 · Vancouver density plan invites higher taxes for owners

+On July 25 the City of Vancouver recommended a massive rezoning of single-family neighbourhoods to create more of what is known as the “missing middle” housing.
+The province wants to make such ideological-driven rezoning mandatory in every city in British Columbia with legislation promised to come this fall.
 The Vancouver concept would allow four to six homes to be built on most RS-zoned lots, or 60 percent of the city’s buildable land, according to the ‘senior green building planner’ for Vancouver.
 It also restricts the size of any new detached house.
 The policy, though, has forgotten the major player in the plan: detached house owners, many of whom want no part of it.
+The City of Victoria passed a similar rezoning plan in January of this year.
+Seven months later not a single application has come forward from a detached house owner willing to turn their private land into a multi-unit rental complex.

 Many detached house owners are not willing to risk their financial future and peace of mind by jumping on board a plan that they fear, rightly, will transform their quiet communities and expose them to the federal capital gains tax that could grab up to 50% of their real estate equity for investment properties.

 Consider this.
 The average price of a Vancouver Westside detached house in July was nearly $4.3 million.
 If sold as a paid-for private residence, the capital gains tax would be zero.
 But, if the owner divided the house into four rentals and lived in one unit and then sold the property for the same price, the owner would be responsible for capital gains tax as the owner of the income-producing property.
+As well, under Vancouver’s missing middle plan, the detached house owner could only produce a “below-market rental unit” or a secure rental unit (which means forever); or pay a “set-rate bonus payment” for the increased density as a market rental.
+There is no definition of what the bonus payment would be, but currently, in the Cambie area, it averages $135 per square foot for the extra space in a new development.

 The house owner would also be subject to the GST on any new construction; would be required to build any new homes under Vancouver’s expensive and confusing “passive house” energy regulations; and would be subject to higher property taxes and utility costs yet would only be allowed to increase rents by 2% per year under provincial regulations.
 Private detached house owners are somehow, miraculously, expected to deliver what seasoned developers, city planners and other bureaucrats cannot: low-cost rentals in Vancouver.